webplatform/docs/concepts/programming/javascript/json/index.md

 However, you should never parse JSON by calling the <code>eval</code> function.
 This works because JSON is almost always valid JavaScript, but using <code>eval</code> opens up several security risks by possibly allowing arbitrary code execution.
 If you do use it, make sure to properly sanitize its input first.

 ===Example Usage===
-   //This is a JavaScript object with 3 key.value pairs var obj = {name : "John Doe", prefix : "Mr", age: 23, programmer: true};
+   //This is a JavaScript object with 4 key.value pairs var obj = {name : "John Doe", prefix : "Mr", age: 23, programmer: true};

-   //We serialize the object like so. var objSerialized = JSON.stringfy(obj);
+   //We serialize the object like so. var objSerialized = JSON.stringify(obj);

    //objSerialized now looks like: "{"name":"Robert","prefix":"Mr","age":23,"programmer":true}"
    //We can now de-serialize the string using the JSON.parse method.